Key Relationships for Business Leaders

-Quick test: name the five key relationships that are the most important to the success of your business.
+Quick test: name the key relationships that are the most important to the success of your business.

-If I ask a CEO this question, and the answer is along the lines of, “oh, our top 5 largest customers,” or, “we have a lot of key relationships,” then I know the CEO is failing at a top priority: managing key relationships.
+If I ask a CEO this question, and the answer is along the lines of, “oh, our top five largest customers,” or, “we have a lot of key relationships,” then I know the CEO is failing at a top priority: managing key relationships.

 Actually, “managing” isn’t the right word.
 The CEO has to OWN these relationships.
 If you delegate your relationship with a key customer to your head of sales, what happens to the relationship if you have to upgrade that employee?
 In a cash flow emergency, do you want to be stuck on hold, or do you want to be on a first-name basis with the president of your bank?